 Much of our work is about the preservation and creation of public paths – footpaths was included in the society’s title after it amalgamated with the National Footpaths Preservation Society in 1899.
 Before the introduction of official maps of public paths in the early 1950s, the public did not know where the paths were.
 We helped to campaign for paths to be shown on Ordnance Survey maps.

 After several changes of name, the society is now known formally as the Open Spaces Society.
 Today the Society has its headquarters in the attractive town of Henley-on-Thames in Oxfordshire.
 It has over 2,300 members throughout England and Wales.

 Our principal work includes helping our members protect their local common land, town and village greens, open spaces and public paths, and answering their queries.
-We advise the Department for Environment, Food and Rural Affairs and National Assembly for Wales on applications for works on common land, and we are notified by local authorities whenever there is a proposal to alter the route of a public right of way.
+We advise the Department for Environment, Food and Rural Affairs and the Welsh government on applications for works on common land, and we are notified by local authorities whenever there is a proposal to alter the route of a public right of way.
 We campaign for changes in legislation to protect paths and spaces.

 We have always been at the forefront of the campaigns to protect common land.
 In 1986 the Common Land Forum, comprising all the interests in common land, recommended that there should be a public right to walk on all commons coupled with management of the land.
 (All commons have a landowner, ranging from a public body to a private individual.)

 The then government backed the forum’s proposals for legislation and promised to introduce such a law – but it broke the promise.
 More than a decade later, we won the right to walk on all those commons which previously had no access, subject to certain restrictions, under the Countryside and Rights of Way Act 2000.